cthomas1283/content-style-guide/readme.md

-# Welcome to the Mailchimp Content Style Guide
+# Welcome to the Positive Intelligence Content Style Guide

 This style guide is primarily for Mailchimp employees, but we hope it’s helpful to other organizations as well.